 The main feature of the chapel is its two rainbow windows behind the communion table.
 The story of Noah’s Ark and the rainbow is a story common to three of the world’s main religions.
 The image is a powerful reminder that good can come from difficult places and that there is hope beyond pain and suffering.

 There is also a prayer board in the chapel where visitors may leave prayer requests for the chaplaincy team.
 Copies of the New Testament are also available for those who need them.
 The chapel is next to the chaplaincy offices which has a post box on the wall for messages to the chaplains.

 The smaller of the hospital’s two prayer rooms is opposite the chapel.
-Unfortunately, at the moment, there are no washing facilities immediately adjacent to the prayer room, although hand basins are not too far away.
+Unfortunately, at the moment, there are no washing facilities immediately adjacent to the prayer room.
 There is a shoe rack outside the prayer room.
 Prayer mats are available to users of the prayer room and, when the prayer room is in use by a member of the opposite sex, the chapel can also be used as a place for prayer.

 The second, and slightly larger prayer room, can be found on the ground floor of Area 12, the Lancashire Cardiac Centre, close to the staff training rooms.
 This prayer room has washing facilities built in as well as a limited supply of religious books.